youngmonkeys/ezyfox-server/CONTRIBUTING.md

 ### 1. fork

-You need for `ezyfox` to your Github
+You need for `ezyfox` to your GitHub

 ### 2. create a pull request with policies:

 - must include only one feature or update
 - must [create a new branch](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for the feature or update
 - must include unit test and coverage 100%
-- should have 6 files or less
+- should have 6 files or fewer
 - don't change old code style if it has no problem

 ### 3. resolve review comment if we have any